Trang thông tin về du học đại học,cao học tại Nhật JPSS > Tìm nơi du học từ Tokyo Đại học > Temple University, Japan Campus > Undergraduate Program

 Asian Studies features an interdisciplinary approach to understanding the Asia-Pacific region’s fast-growing economies, rapid social change, environmental challenges, and rich cultural traditions.
 Students may specialize in international relations, religion, art history, economics or history.
 Asian Studies majors must study an East Asian language.

-True to the curriculum of Temple’s renowned Tyler School of Art, the Art major focuses on visual art practice within a liberal arts context.
+True to the curriculum of Temple’s renowned Tyler School of Art and Architecture, the Art major focuses on visual art practice within a liberal arts context.
 Courses include design, drawing, painting, three-dimensional design, printmaking, digital photography, digital imaging, Internet imaging, moving images, motion graphics, media arts and art history.
 The faculty teaches studio art from the viewpoint of its connection to such disciplines as psychology, literature, philosophy, mathematics, biology and physics.

 TUJ’s Japanese Language major is a unique program designed to offer a comprehensive Japanese language curriculum in a JSL (Japanese as a Second Language) setting.
 It aims to achieve advanced and well-balanced proficiency in Japanese so that students will be well-equipped with linguistic skills and fully prepared to engage with the wider scholarship of Japanese studies.
 It is most suitable as part of a double major to complement one of TUJ’s well-established interdisciplinary studies such as Asian Studies, International Affairs, Communication Studies, International Business Studies, and so forth.